South America, the unique wine tour to Argentina & Chile!

 Today we board an early morning flight to Mendoza, some 1000 kilometres (620 miles) north west of Buenos Aires.

 We arrive just in time to make a visit to a small winery before lunch.
-Here we will also have a tasty lunch and enjoying not only the wines but also the beautiful view of the Andes.
+Here we will also have a tasty lunch, an Argentinian asado, and we will enjoy not only the wines but also the beautiful view of the Andes.

 In the afternoon we have time for yet another visit.
 It will be with a family firm that strives to make the perfect malbec wine!
 After this introduction to Argentina’s most famous grape, we go to the city of Mendoza.